nzzrs/whippx/README.md

 ---

-> Flutter app that translates audio files using WhisperX
+app that translates audio files using whisperx

 ---